 - Any other factor that the court deems to be material to the child custody case.

 Children 12 years of age or older can express their wishes to the court regarding conservatorship or the person who shall have the right to determine the child’s primary residence.
 A child’s preference, however, is not binding on the court.
 A child may want to live with a parent for the wrong reasons.
-While a child’s preference is certainly entitled to deference, ultimately the court has the discretion to determine the child’s best interest in a child custody dispute.
+While a child’s preference is certainly entitled to deference, ultimately the court has the discretion to determine the child’s best interest in a custody dispute.

-Father’s Rights: Can Fathers Get Primary Custody?
+Can Fathers Get Primary Custody in Austin?

 Absolutely.
 The Family Code expressly forbids courts from making decisions regarding conservatorship and possession of children based on the gender of the parties.